+guarantee of maintenance in perpetuity.
+Areas that benefit from defences are annotated separately.
 Flood Zone Data CFRAM Historic Flooding No historic records of flooding were found.
 Comment Predicted flood extents noted from the Kilmaine River (OPW Arterial Drainage channel), which flows through the settlement in a southerly direction.
 Lands adjacent to the watercourses are impacted and this includes residential property and undeveloped lands.
 Due to the drainage scheme the PFRA mapping is most likely overestimating risk.
 Climate Change Low sensitivity to increase in flows.
 Conclusion Any new development adjacent to the Kilmaine River should include a site specific FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.
+Risk can be managed in line with approved MCDP Policy in Chapter 7 of this SFRA.